 Nearly 10% of Africa’s lion population lives inside the park!

-Ruaha safaris have amazing predator concentrations, large herds of elephant and buffalo, and a blend of game from Southern and East Africa.
+Ruaha safaris have amazing predator concentrations, large herds of elephant and buffalo, and a blend of wildlife from Southern and East Africa.

 We arrived in Ruaha National Park directly from the romantic Selous Game Reserve.
 When we landed in the Msembe Airstrip we knew we were in for an amazing four days in Ruaha.